Please wait while we process your payment

 Kindred is one of very few works of science fiction about slavery, and its first-person narrative makes it unique among books about slavery.
 Butler said that the idea for the novel came to her as she listened to a male classmate at Pasadena City College complain about how his parents held him back and how he wanted to kill off older generations of African-Americans.
 Butler wanted to write a story in response, one that would illustrate African-American history in a visceral way.
 In the novel, Butler tries to depict slaves as individuals, rather than lapsing into typecasts.
 She also attempts to portray the slaveholders with equity, showing not only their cruelty but also their humanity.

-Butler is often hailed for her success as a black woman writer of science fiction, a genre dominated by white men.
-She said that her experience as a black woman in a hostile society made her singularly capable of writing about dystopias.
+Butler is often hailed for her success as a Black woman writer of science fiction, a genre dominated by white men.
+She said that her experience as a Black woman in a hostile society made her singularly capable of writing about dystopias.
 She also said that she was writing not for other people, but for herself.
 Although she was glad if her work helped others, she said that writing each of her works forced her to grow in new ways, and that she wrote to create herself.

 Most of Butler’s fictional creations are aliens and other nonhuman characters, but all of them have complex human traits.
 Her first novel, Patternmaster (1976), was the first published in the Patternist series, which explored a society run by a race of telepathic people who were attempting to create a superhuman race.
 Butler wrote twelve novels, including Parable of the Sower (1993), Parable of the Talents (1998), and Fledgling (2005).
 She also published a short story collection called Bloodchild in 1995.

 In 1995, Butler won the MacArthur fellowship.
 She was the first science fiction writer ever to receive the award.
 Among other awards, Butler won two Hugo Awards from the World Science Fiction Society and two Nebula Awards from the Science Fiction Writers of America.
 Octavia Butler died on February 24, 2006, after falling near her home in Lake Forest Park, Washington.